maks-bond/carla_behavior_cloning/README.md

 I can clean up the code and have a nice Readme.

 Next steps would involve adding behavior to acc, nudge, handle traffic lights, etc.

+Next big step is to perform trajectory classification.